-Chief Operating Officer means the person holding the position of Chief Operating Officer established by Section 2.20.010 of the Metro Code.
+Chief Operating Officer means the person holding the position of Chief Operating Officer established by Metro Code Section 2.20.010.

 Council means the elected governing body of Metro.

 Department means a major functional unit of Metro as designated by the Chief Operating Officer.